lukedupuis/sempervirens-site-loader/README.md

-# sempervirens-site-loader
+# Sempervirens Site Loader

 Provides pre-configurations and simplified configuration for loading a website on an Express app.

 ## Features

-- Works with a consistent file structure based on the given domain name.
+- Works with a consistent file structure based on the given `domain`, and optionally `siteDir`.
-- Sets the static path to the domain directory in the public folder.
+- Sets the static path to the public folder in the domain directory.
 - Enables loading multiple sites on one Express app and Node server.
-- Enables passing API routes as configurations.
+- Enables configuring API endpoints and Server-Side rendered endpoints in a structured way.
-- Enables servince Server-Side Rendered content as configuration.
 - Enables serving index.html of a Single-Page Application by default from the website's public directory.
-- Enables serving common site-specific files from the website's root path (e.g., http://{domain}/sitemap.xml).

 ## Installation